VASTDynamics/Vaporizer2/README.md

 ## Download installers

 You can download installers for Windows and macOS with the built and packaged plug-ins [here](https://vast-dynamics.com/?q=products).
+Prebuild packages and installers are also available [here on GitHub] (https://github.com/VASTDynamics/Vaporizer2/releases).

 ## Plug-in features
 - Includes 780+ wavetables and single cycles and 450+ factory presets.